fschuch/wizard-template/README.md

 In addition, [Git hooks](https://pre-commit.com/) can be used to guarantee consistency and leverage the aforementioned tools.
 The workflow [test-package.yaml](.github/workflows/test-package.yaml) runs them automatically for you.

-The documentation is initialized with [Jupyter Books](https://jupyterbook.org/en/stable/intro.html), providing a good approach for interactive tutorials.
+The documentation is initialized with [Jupyter Books](https://jupyterbook.org/en/stable/intro.html), providing a promising approach for interactive tutorials.

 ## Quick Start